Generic selectors

 Family

-When She finally admitted to the people that She was suffocating inside the box, they lifted the lid to let Her get some air out of fear that She would perish.
+When she finally admitted to the people that she was suffocating inside the box, they lifted the lid to let her get some air out of fear that she would perish.
 She emerged from the box as a red bird, some have speculated a cardinal.
-When the Mother learned that Her daughter would never return to Her, she cried so hard that a flood covered the whole Earth.
-Young people performed dances and sang their best songs in front of the Sun, but She was unconvinced.
-When a drummer finally changed the tune, Unelanuhi lifted Her head in delight and forgot about her sorrow.
+When the Mother learned that her daughter would never return to Her, she cried so hard that a flood covered the whole Earth.
+Young people performed dances and sang their best songs in front of the Sun, but she was unconvinced.
+When a drummer finally changed the tune, Unelanuhi lifted her head in delight and forgot about her sorrow.

 Other names